-The Audit Committee of the Corporation has oversight responsibility for monitoring: the integrity of the financial statements of Brown University and its subsidiaries, affiliates, and departments; compliance by the University with legal and regulatory requirements and policies of the Corporation; the adequacy of the University's systems of internal control and risk management practices; and the independence and performance of the University's internal and external auditors.
+The Committee on Audit (the Committee) has oversight responsibility for monitoring: the integrity of Brown University’s external financial reporting; the compliance by the University with legal and regulatory requirements and the policies of the Corporation; the adequacy of the University's systems of internal control and risk management practices; and the independence and performance of the University's internal and external auditors.

 The Committee shall consist of no fewer than five members of the Corporation and the Treasurer, ex officio, each of whom must be independent of the Administration, as well as the University and each of its affiliates.
 At least one member of the Committee shall have accounting or related financial management expertise, as the Corporation interprets such qualification in its judgment.

-The Committee shall meet at least three times a year, with authority to convene additional meetings, as circumstances require.
-All Committee members are expected to attend each meeting, in person or via teleconference or videoconference.
-Meeting agendas shall be prepared and provided in advance to members, along with appropriate briefing materials.
-Minutes shall be prepared.
+The Committee will meet at least three times a year, with authority to convene additional meetings as circumstances require.
+All Committee members are expected to attend each meeting, in person or via tele- or video-conference.
+The Committee will invite members of the Administration, auditors, or others to attend meetings and provide pertinent information, as necessary.
+It will hold private meetings with auditors in executive sessions.
+Meeting agendas, along with appropriate briefing materials, will be prepared and provided in advance to members.
+Minutes will be prepared.

 Responsibilities and Duties

 1. The Committee shall have unrestricted access to members of the Administration and other employees of the University, as well as all information relevant to the carrying out of its responsibilities.
 The Committee shall have the power to conduct or authorize investigations into any matters within the Committee's scope of responsibilities.